statix-php/server/readme.md

 ## Basic Usage

-To get started, ensure the vendor autoload script is required and then create an instance of the `Server` class, once you have set any [configuration options](#configuration), you should call the `start` method to start the server.
+To get started, require the vendor autoload script and create an instance of the `Server` class.
+After setting any [configuration options](#configuration), call the `start` method to start the server.

 ```php
 use Statix\Server\Server;